geoff-project/coi-utils/docs/guide/lsa_utils.rst

         relative=False,
         description="Usage example of cernml.lsa_utils",
     )

+Unlike with scalar settings, the *relative* parameter does not have a default value.
+You must always specify whether you want :ref:`guide/lsa_utils:Relative Trims` or not.

 The slightly more complex one is to create an `Incorporator` and call the respective methods on it.
 This class avoids conversion from Python strings to